jibchain-net/Grant-Proposal/README.md

 ## Please link to any previous projects the team has meaningfully contributed to:

 ## Relevant usage metrics
-(TVL, transactions, volume, unique addresses, etc. Jfinchain metrics preferred; please link to public sources such as Dune Analytics, etc.):
+(TVL, transactions, volume, unique addresses, etc. JIBChain metrics preferred; please link to public sources such as Dune Analytics, etc.):

 ## Competitors, peers, or similar projects
 (please link):